Skip to main content

 Strengthening Family Childcare Pilot

-In partnership with The San Diego Foundation, we supported a new business training program to help targeted family childcare providers improve their business model and program quality.
-The pilot is a collaboration between the International Rescue Committee, Chicano Federation, Horn of Africa, YMCA Childcare Resource Service, and San Diego State University’s Center for Excellence in Early Development.
+In partnership with The San Diego Foundation, Price supported a business training program to help family childcare providers improve their business model and program quality.
+The program is a collaboration between the International Rescue Committee, Chicano Federation, Horn of Africa, YMCA Childcare Resource Service, and San Diego State University’s Center for Excellence in Early Development.

 Family Childcare Curriculum Pilot

-Price Philanthropies collaborated with San Diego Grantmakers Early Childhood Funders to support the development of a purposeful, practical, and personalized curriculum that can be used by family childcare providers to create quality learning environments for children.
-The new curriculum is being developed and tested by San Diego State University’s Center for Excellence in Early Development.
+Price Philanthropies collaborated with San Diego Grantmakers Early Childhood Funders to develop a purposeful, practical, and personalized curriculum for family childcare providers to create quality learning environments for children.
+Curriculum was developed and tested by SDSU’s Center for Excellence in Early Development and includes Social Emotional, Sensory, STEM, Manipulative, and Literacy learning kits.

 Urban Village II Head Start